 James Lind Alliance

-Our partnership brings together those affected by including patients, carers and clinicians to decide what research to focus on next.
+Our partnership brought together those affected by foot and ankle problems including patients, carers, and clinicians to decide what research to focus on next.
+BOFAS and the James Lind Alliance are working together to establish a Priority Setting Partnership (PSP) following the methods set out by the James Lind Alliance.

 The scope of the Foot & Ankle Surgery PSP is defined as:

-- Surgical treatments and injections for the treatment of foot & ankle conditions and injuries in adults (over 18 years)
+• Surgical treatments and injections for the treatment of foot & ankle conditions and injuries in adults (over 18 years).

-- Post surgical rehabilitation or injection aftercare.
+• Post-surgical rehabilitation or injection aftercare.

 Steering Group